-Facilities that demonstrate compliance in this way include Buildings 120, 348, 463, 490, 535, 555, 740, 741, 743, 744, 745, 801, 815, 901, and 911, where research is conducted in the fields of nuclear safety, biology, chemistry, high energy physics, medicine, medical therapy, photon science, advanced technology, environmental chemistry, and synthetic biology.
+Facilities that demonstrate compliance in this way include Buildings 463, 480, 490, 510, 734, 745, 815, and 820, where research is conducted in the fields of nuclear safety, biology, chemistry, high energy physics, photon science, advanced technology, environmental chemistry, and synthetic biology.
 See Table 8-5 in Chapter 8 for the calculated dose from these facility emissions.

-4.2.4 Nonpoint Radiological Emission Sources
+4.2.5 Nonpoint Radiological Emission Sources

 Nonpoint radiological emissions from a variety of diffuse sources may be evaluated for compliance with NESHAPs Subpart H. Diffuse sources evaluated often include planned research, planned waste management activities, and planned decontamination and decommissioning activities.
-Evaluations determine whether NESHAPs permitting and continuous monitoring requirements are applicable, or periodic confirmatory sampling is needed to ensure compliance with Subpart H standards for radionuclide emissions.
-Chapter 8 discusses the NE-SHAPs evaluations of diffuse sources in 2019.
+Evaluations determine whether NESHAPs permitting and continuous monitoring requirements are applicable or periodic confirmatory sampling is needed to ensure compliance with Subpart H standards for radionuclide emissions.
+Chapter 8 discusses the NESHAPs evaluations of diffuse sources in 2020.